palderman/DataSciAg/exercises/R-manipulating-and-transforming-spatial-data.md

 Use the `mask` function to create a new data layer that contains only values that are within the state boundary.
 Plot all data layers starting with your new elevation data layer.

+7. You're feeling pretty proud of your map so you show it off to your office-mate.
+He suggests that a hillshade plot for your elevation data might highlight the topography better.
+After some searching, you find that you can create a hillshade plot using the `hillShade` function.
+To do that, you'll need to use the `terrain` function to calculate the slope and aspect and assign them to objects that you can provide as arguments to `hillShade`.
+Create a hillshade data layer using the slope and aspect calculated from the elevation data and plot the result. (*Hint: use 45 for the `angle` and 270 for the `direction` arguments to `hillShade`*)